DilumiCharuka/GUI_Project/README.md

-This project aims to systemize and manage the day today activiteis in a gym Used technologies are C++.
+This project aims to systemize and manage the day today activiteis in a gym.
+Used technologies are C++.